eles13/shell-versions/README.md

 # shell-versions
-shell that works, but not propely:)
+shell that works, but not properly:)